Ciela2002/encrypty-chan/ENCRYPTION_DETAILS.md

 $$\Pr[\exists C \notin \{C_1, C_2, \ldots, C_q\} : D_K(C) \neq \perp] \leq \epsilon(n)$$

 Translation: The probability of creating a valid ciphertext that the challenger didn't encrypt is negligible.
 In real-world terms?
-An attacker can't forge encrypted messages that pass the authentication check.
+An attacker can't forge encrypted messages that pass the authentication check. ( i mean the nsa can probably but yeah you see where I'm going)

 ## Key Derivation: Turning Your Lousy Password into Something Useful

 ### PBKDF2: Making Brute-Force Expensive Since 2000

-Let's be honest, human-generated passwords are usually terrible.
+Let's be honest, human-generated passwords are usually terrible dud i swear your DOG NAME IS NOT A GOOD PASSWORD.
 PBKDF2 helps by stretching that weak password into a cryptographically strong key.

 PBKDF2 derives a key by computing: